The short answer

 Indoor strategies for cold days:

-- Frozen Kongs and lick mats — make these in advance, freeze, give one as a 30-minute calming session
+- Frozen Kongs and lick mats.
+Make these in advance, freeze, give one as a 30-minute calming session

 What are signs my Border Collie is under-exercised or under-stimulated?

-Symptoms in order of escalation:
+Symptoms in rough order of escalation:

-- Restlessness — pacing, inability to settle, constantly bringing toys, demanding attention
+- Restlessness.
+Pacing, inability to settle, constantly bringing toys, demanding attention

-- Fence-running — repetitive back-and-forth along property fences, often with barking at passersby
+- Fence-running.
+Repetitive back-and-forth along property fences, often with barking at passersby

-- Resource guarding — escalating possession of food, toys, or spaces
+- Resource guarding.
+Escalating possession of food, toys, or spaces

 What indoor enrichment works best?